 “It’s supposed to be a creative destination, ‘an idea incubator,’ they call it,” Suzanne said, “a place that brings people together over a slice of pie.”

 “Okay,” I said, not quite understanding.
-But I kept hearing about PieLab, how the idea germinated in an economically depressed Maine town where a group of young graphic designers sponsored a pie day, held on March 14 (or 3-14, which is pi rounded off to the nearest hundredth—get it?).
+But I kept hearing about PieLab, how the idea germinated in an economically depressed Maine town where a group of young graphic designers sponsored a pie day, held on the internationally celebrated Pi Day, March 14 (or 3-14, which is pi rounded off to the nearest hundredth—get it?).
 Free slices of pie brought residents together to look for positive solutions to the town’s problems.
 People had the same hope that a nonprofit like PieLab would help the depressed economy of Greensboro.

 The restaurant was even rated “one of the top 10 places for pie in America” by a national newspaper.
 I called my father.
 “Hey, Daddy, want to go to Greensboro for some pie?”